johnpryan/page_router/README.md

 - [ ] Displaying subroutes on the same screen
 - [ ] Validation
 - [ ] replaceNamed, replaceAllNamed, etc.
+- [ ] replaceAll(List<String> routes) - replaces the entire stack of pages, giving the user a declarative API.
 - [ ] Including pages on the stack

 ### Issue: Hierarchical Routing